 You should ask to see the HOA financials because this is an easy way to spot one of the red flags to look for when buying a condo for investment in FLORIDA.
 For example, when several residents withhold payment, this may indicate a protest over residents’ problems with the condominium through non-payment.
 In addition, this lack of funds may create more issues, as the board may have inadequate funds to take proper care of the building.

 High association fees that don’t correlate to the amenities offered are another red flag to look for when buying a condo for investment in FLORIDA.
 There shouldn’t be any problem in providing you with documents stating the annual dues you will owe, which you will need if you are financing the purchase.

 investors must review the code compliance history for the building and how the board adheres to routine maintenance and responsiveness when repairs are required carefully.
 Any deferred regular maintenance can become more costly as time passes.
 Unseen, minor problems turn into damage and can grow into significant catastrophes.
 If a history of code violations exists or the board isn’t taking great care of maintaining the structure, these are serious red flags to look for when buying a condo for investment in FLORIDA.

-If you are looking for a condo as an investment, the pros at Core Real Estate Properties can help spot all the red flags when buying a condo for investment in FLORIDA.
-The full-service team at Core Real Estate Properties is ready to help you build your investment portfolio today, from locating properties to closing, fixing, flipping, and even property maintenance.
+If you are looking for a condo as an investment, the pros at Core Real Estate Solutions can help spot all the red flags when buying a condo for investment in FLORIDA.
+The full-service team at Core Real Estate Solutions is ready to help you build your investment portfolio today, from locating properties to closing, fixing, flipping, and even property maintenance.
 We know about available properties with our vast network of connections, so you don’t miss out on great deals.
-So let the professional investors at Core Real Estate Properties work with you to help you find the right condo, and don’t forget to ask about our current inventory of the best condos available in FLORIDA.
+So let the professional investors at Core Real Estate Solutions work with you to help you find the right condo, and don’t forget to ask about our current inventory of the best condos available in FLORIDA.
 Why not find out how we can work together to help you.
-Contact Core Real Estate Properties today at (239)360-3176.
+Contact Core Real Estate Solutions today at (239)360-3176.